 Sean routinely has conflicts with his wife over parenting their kids at bedtime.
 He really looks forward to 9:30 pm when the kids are in bed and he can get online for some "me time."
 When he's still dealing with getting the kids to bed at 9:40 pm he usually has a tough time controlling his anger.

-"It's become my social life.
+It's like going to a bar.
+It's become my social life.
 We meet up online almost every night.
 Kill some monsters.
 Chit-chat about the day.
 Then realize, hey, I got to get up for work and sign off."